GMOD/cram-js/README.md

 })

 // example of fetching records from an indexed CRAM file.
-// NOTE: only numeric IDs for the reference sequence are accepted const records = await indexedFile.getRecordsForRange(0, 10000, 20000) records.forEach(record => {
+// NOTE: only numeric IDs for the reference sequence are accepted.
+// For indexedfasta the numeric ID is the order in which the sequence names appear in the header const records = await indexedFile.getRecordsForRange(0, 10000, 20000) records.forEach(record => {
   console.log(`got a record named ${record.readName}`)